mdo992/bobsgame-fonts/Pixel Sans.md

 ### Font Linking (Windows)
 Add four keys named **Pixel Sans**, **Pixel Sans Terminal**, **Pixel Sans Tetrid** and **Pixel Sans Textbook** to the SystemLink key: "Pixel Sans Fallback.ttf,Pixel Sans Fallback" and restart the computer.

+The same goes for Wine which is a Windows compatibility layer for Linux distributions.

 Japanese and Korean users will appreciate that the backslash is replaced with the glyph from Pixel Sans Fallback.

 ### Font Linking (OS/2)
-Use any OS/2 INI editor, e.g. INITOR or the built-in OS/2 registry editor to edit the system profile (os2.ini).
+Use any OS/2 INI editor, e.g. INITOR or the built-in OS/2 registry editor (OS/2 WARP 4.52 Server for e-Business and above) to edit the system profile (os2.ini).
 Go to PM_SystemFonts and add a key named PM_AssociateFont with "Pixel Sans Fallback,12" as the data.

-### Setting Pixel Sans Fallback as the default font for CJK languages in internet browsers
+### Setting Pixel Sans Fallback as the default font for Japanese and Korean in internet browsers
 1. Clone the repository, download the zipped archive or the font separately.
-2. Go to any website or page written or translated in Chinese, Japanese or Korean.
+2. Go to any website or page written or translated in Japanese or Korean.
 Example: [Seesaa Wiki animation staff database page list](http://seesaawiki.jp/w/radioi_34/l/), in Japanese only.
-3. Open up the preferences in your browser.
+3. Open up the settings in your browser.
-4. Select Pixel Sans Fallback as the default sans-serif font for these languages.
+4. Select Pixel Sans Fallback as the default sans-serif font Japanese and Korean.
 5. Use 8 points as the font size in Netscape or Mozilla.
+(OS/2 users will appreciate that 12 has to be used.)